AperiodicMethods/AperiodicMethods/notebooks/README.md

 #### 33-iEEGData

-This notebook examines a larger dataset of iEEG data.
+This notebook examines a dataset of iEEG data.